-WinRoute with support for VPN (VPN support is included in the typical installation - see chapter 2.3) must be installed in both networks to enable creation of an encrypted tunnel between a local and a remote network via the Internet ("VPN tunnel").
+WinRoute with support for VPN (VPN support is included in the typical installation) must be installed in both networks to enable creation of an encrypted tunnel between a local and a remote network via the Internet ("VPN tunnel").

 Note: Each installation of WinRoute requires its own license (see chapter 4).